jwang-c/m-LCuts/README.md

 # m-LCuts
 m-LCuts: masked Collinear Graph Cuts.
-This repo is the code to implement graph-theoretic post-processing procedure on under-segmented or/and over-segmented clusters for 3D bacterial dataset.
+This repo include the code to implement graph-theoretic post-processing procedure on under-segmented or/and over-segmented clusters for 3D bacterial dataset.

 ## Related papers
 Please cite the following papers if you are referring the code.
 And please let me know if you have any questions.
 Thank you!